Deep Learning in steganography and steganalysis from 2015 to 2018

-There is therefore around 0.02 bpp for the unmodified synthetic approach of Hu {\it et al.} \cite{Hu2018_DCGAN_SWE} whose security is not yet enough evaluated, against something around 0.1 bpp for HILL, with less than one chance in three to be detected with a {\it clarivoyant} steganalysis i.e. a laboratory steganalysis (to contrast with real-world steganalysis \cite{Ker2013_RealWorld}).
-There is therefore still a margin in terms of the number of bits transmitted between the {\it no-modification} synthesis-based approaches, such as that of Hu {\it et al.} approach \cite{Hu2018_DCGAN_SWE}, and {\it modification} approaches such as S-UNIWARD \cite{Holub2014_UNIWARD}, HILL \cite{Li2014_HILL}, MiPod \cite{Sedighi2016_MIPOD} or even Synch-Hill \cite{Denemark2015_Synchronizing}, but this margin is reduced \footnote {The other families of steganography per GAN, which are {\it modification} based, will probably help to maintain this performance gap still during few years.}.
+Therefore, there is around 0.02 bpp for the unmodified synthetic approach of Hu {\it et al.} \cite{Hu2018_DCGAN_SWE} whose security has not yet been evaluated enough, against something around 0.1 bpp for HILL, with less than one chance in three to be detected with a {\it clairvoyant} steganalysis i.e. a laboratory steganalysis (unrealistic and much more efficient than a ``real-world'' / ``into the wild'' steganalysis \cite{Ker2013_RealWorld} \cite{Cogranne2019_Alaska}).
+Therefore, there is still a margin in terms of the number of bits transmitted between the {\it no-modification} synthesis-based approaches, such as that of Hu {\it et al.} approach \cite{Hu2018_DCGAN_SWE}, and {\it modification} approaches such as S-UNIWARD \cite{Holub2014_UNIWARD}, HILL \cite{Li2014_HILL}, MiPod \cite{Sedighi2016_MIPOD} or even Synch-Hill \cite{Denemark2015_Synchronizing}, but this margin has been reduced~\footnote {The other families of steganography by deep learning, which are {\it modification} based, will probably help to maintain this performance gap for a few years more.}.
 Also, note that there are still some issues to be addressed to ensure that approaches such as the one proposed by Hu {\it et al.} are entirely safe.
 In particular, it must be ensured that the detection of synthetic images \cite{Quan2018_DiscinctionSynthesis} does not compromise the communication channel in the long term.
 It must also be ensured that the absence of a secret key does not jeopardize the approach.
-Indeed, if one considers that the generator is public, is it possible to use this information to deduce that a synthesis approach without modification is used.
+Indeed, if one considers that the generator is public, is it possible to use this information to deduce that a synthesis approach without modification has been used?